linyiru/til/source/_posts/macos/resolve-dev-domain-correctly.md

 ;; MSG SIZE  rcvd: 101
 ```

-So I guess it's realted to my local settings about DNS.
+So I guess it's related to my local settings about DNS.
 The solution is here: remove `/etc/resolver/dev` and done.

 The reason why there was a `etc/resolver/dev` file is I used to develop websites with a `.dev` **local** domain for testing for years.